Pompe disease

 Genethon has developed a gene therapy product to correct the build-up of glycogen in the muscle and the central nervous system, and to improve cardiac hypertrophy as well as muscular and respiratory malfunction in a mouse model of the disease.

-Genethon has collaborated since 2017 with the bio-pharmaceutical company Spark Therapeutics to prepare a clinical trial to adjust and develop a viral gene therapy targeting the liver to treat Pompe disease.
+Between 2017 and 2024, Genethon has collaborated with the bio-pharmaceutical company Spark Therapeutics for the preparation of a clinical trial of a viral gene therapy targeting the liver to treat Pompe disease.

-Spark Therapeutics began a clinical trial in 2021 (NCT04093349) to test SPK-3006, a product resulting from the collaboration with Genethon.
-The goal of this study is to assess the harmlessness, tolerance and effectiveness of an intravenous injection of SPK-3006 in adults with the late-onset form of Pompe disease, receiving enzyme replacement therapy (ERT).
-This study is scheduled to take place in American centers, then European ones.
+The aim of this study was to assess the safety, tolerability, and efficacy of an intravenous injection of SPK-3006 in adults with late-onset Pompe disease receiving enzyme replacement therapy (ERT).
+This study was opened in American and then European centres and remains open per the protocol, to follow patients who have been dosed.

 Pompe disease: find out more